sgaleraalq/GazteluBira/README.md

 <p align="center">This is just an app that measures stats and matches played by a local team in Pamplona, Navarra (Spain).<br>
 The main purpose of the app is to gain experience using Android Studio in the Kotlin programming language.</p>

+## Download
+Go to the [Releases](https://github.com/sgaleraalq/GazteluBira/releases) to download the latest APK.

 <h2 align="center">Screens</h2>

 <img src="/assets/gaztelu_screen_1.gif" align="right" width="240">